WHY DOES EGLE USE DRONES?

-The use of aerial drone technology is a new and evolving tool that enables staff at the Michigan Department of Environmental Quality (MDEQ) to do their work in a more efficient manner.
+The use of aerial drone technology is a new and evolving tool that enables staff at the Michigan Department of Environment, Great Lakes, and Energy (EGLE) to do their work in a more efficient manner.
 The drones provide more accurate, complete, and new site data on environmental projects, including PFAS investigations.

-In January 2018, MDEQ created a special team called the Drone Technical and Program Support (TAPS) team.
-The purpose of this team is to establish best practices and monitor the use of this new technology throughout all divisions of the MDEQ.
+In January 2018, EGLE created a special team called the Drone Technical and Program Support (TAPS) team.
+The purpose of this team is to establish best practices and monitor the use of this new technology throughout all divisions of EGLE.

 WHAT IS INFRARED?